 - International English Language Testing System (IELTS).
 For graduate students a score of at least 6.5 is required for regular academic admission.

-- References: Using the attached form, have three references submitted.
-At least one of the references should be from a healthcare provider and the other from a previous faculty member who can speak to your capacity to do graduate level work.
+- References: Submit three professional references.
+At least one of the references should be from a previous faculty member who can speak to your capacity to do graduate level work.

 - Writing Sample: In a double-spaced typed essay of 500 to 750 words, explain your interest in the program, what you hope to achieve by completing the program, and how your personal or professional background relates to your interests or goals.
 The essay's content and the clarity of writing will be assessed as part of the admissions process.